Urban Outfitters pic of model w/ “Thigh Gap” Banned? Outrageous!

 This woman claims to promote body confidence, a wonderful euphemism for fat tolerance and more accurately fat encouragement, since she seems to have a problem with slim women celebrating or showing their bodies.

 And you know what – Urban Outfitters was right!
 No one wants to see overweight/obese models in underwear.
 It does not make the clothing look better and certainly doesn’t make me want to run out and shop.
-Average sized women (that’s the real average size and not the new normal average sized) definitely won’t be persuaded into buying clothing by checking https://www.justemoi.co.uk/bra-fitting-guide and seeing it on women heavier than them.
+Average sized women (that’s the real average size and not the new normal average sized, you can find the bra cup sizes from smallest to biggest) definitely won’t be persuaded into buying clothing by checking https://www.justemoi.co.uk/bra-fitting-guide and seeing it on women heavier than them.
 So who exactly is this benefitting?

 Methinks if you want to be overweight or fat and proud then you need to realize that you will have to get lane bryant catalogs that specialize in that niche.
 Other retailers want to appeal to the masses – it’s just a smart business decision!

 Check out these unique collections from the best mens underwear that are perfectly designed for slim and obese men.